askalione/Structr/wiki/Operations/Operations-Filtering.md

 # Filtering

-Structr.Operations allows you to introduce some filtering in operation processing pipeline.
+**Structr.Operations** allows you to introduce some filtering in operation processing pipeline.
 This could be helpful if some verification or logging is needed.
 Filtering setup is rather simple, just register your filter as a service and everything is done.

-Filter implies implementing `IOperationFilter<in TOperation, TResult>` interface and registering corresponding service in DI container:
+Filter implies implementing `IOperationFilter<TOperation, TResult>` interface and registering corresponding service in DI container:

 ```csharp
 services.AddTransient(typeof(IOperationFilter<,>), typeof(CommandValidationFilter<,>));